 Indian Institute of Technology, Kanpur

-Sustainable Consumption: A Strategic Analysis, with Wilfred Amaldoss, Forthcoming in Marketing Science, 2025.
+Sustainable Consumption: A Strategic Analysis, with Wilfred Amaldoss, Marketing Science, 44(5):1038-1057, 2025.

 Robust Importance Weighting for Covariate Shift, with Henry Lam & Fengpei Li, Proceedings of the Twenty Third International Conference on Artificial Intelligence and Statistics, PMLR 108:352-362, 2020.